 Nestled within the Mediterranean Sea, Majorca (or Mallorca) is one incredible island that’s so beautiful to see.
-Not only that, but there’s also a heap fo the best things to do in Majorca that are surprisingly diverse and totally unique.
+Not only that, but there’s also a heap of the best things to do in Majorca that are surprisingly diverse and unique.

 You see, Majorca is an island that’s got a little something for everyone!
 It’s the kind of place where you can hike the mountain ranges, explore the best beaches and visit the historic little villages.
 It really is beautiful and totally worth heading around the whole island.

-In some areas of Majorca, you can be forgiven to thinking you’re in the Norwegian Fjords, at other times, the stunning Greek islands.
-It’s totally diverse!
+In some areas of Majorca, you can be forgiven for thinking you’re in the Norwegian Fjords, at other times, the stunning Greek islands.
+It’s diverse!

 Also, it’s worth remembering that Majorica is much bigger than its neighbouring islands, Ibiza and the quieter Menorca.
-It’s is the kind of place that’s best explored by foot and car, which gives a huge amount of freedom to explore.
+It’s the kind of place that’s best explored on foot and by car, which gives a huge amount of freedom to explore.

 1.)
 Palma

-Once here, make sure to explore the incredible Cathedral of Majorca that’s so imposing.
-Though, it’s so huge it’s kinda hard to miss when you’re wandering the city.
+Once here, make sure to explore the incredible Cathedral of Majorca, which is so imposing.
+Though it’s so huge, it’s kinda hard to miss when you’re wandering the city.

 Oh, and remember you can go on a tour and scale the terraces of the Cathedral of Majorca; the views are immense.
 It’s easily one of the best things to do in Majorca if you love stunning views.